websocket-rails/websocket-rails/README.md

 You can subscribe multiple controllers and actions to the same event to provide very clean event handling logic.
 The new message will be available in each controller using the `message` method discussed in the *Controllers* section below.
 The example event router below demonstrates subscribing to the `:new_message` event with one controller action to rebroadcast the message out to all connected clients and another controller action to log the message to a database.

 The Event Map now supports namespacing events.
-Events triggered on the client as `namespace.event_name` will now be dispatched the the action subscribed to the `event_name` event under the `namespace` namespace.
+Events triggered on the client as `namespace.event_name` will now be dispatched to the action subscribed to the `event_name` event under the `namespace` namespace.
 See the [EventMap
 Documentation](http://rdoc.info/github/DanKnox/websocket-rails/master/frames/WebsocketRails/EventMap) for more details.